Act of 18 June 1965 no. 4

 • provide rules for the approval and operation of training institutions pursuant to the first paragraph, determine limitations on the right to operate, make exceptions to the requirement for approval pursuant to the first paragraph and regulate the implementation of the training,

-• set requirements for the on-call instructor and training officer, including conditions for the approval, education, driving license and experience to hold such approval, requirements for further training and legal approval as well as determine transitional arrangements,
+• set requirements for the on-call instructor and training officer, including conditions for the approval, education, driving licence and experience to hold such approval, requirements for further training and legal approval as well as determine transitional arrangements,

 • provide rules on supervision of training subject to approval, including requirements for the supervisory authority and supervisory personnel as well as the supervisory subject's duty to cooperate,